The Best Beach Resorts near Malaga

 Paloma park is one of the nicest areas in Benalmadena away from the high rise hotels, it boasts a huge park with a lake, 3 cafe bars, animals and several play areas for the kids.
 There’s loads of grass, often with rabbits running around and plenty of shade to escape the heat.
 A great place to enjoy an after dinner drink and a stroll while watching the kids play on a summers evening.

 Sea Life centre located in Benalmadena’s award winning Puerto Marina will keep the kids entertained for a few hours, get up close and personal with sharks and stingray in the underwater tunnel.
-Afterwards spend the day or evening exploring the marina or take one of the many boat trip on offer and you may even spot some dolphins.
+Afterwards spend the day or evening exploring the marina, there are lots of boat trip on offer, some include BBQ and free bar for a fixed price, and if you’re lucky you might even spot some dolphins.

 In August the village comes alive in the evenings when it is transformed into a fantastic Arabic market.
 Belly dancers will entertain you with their rhythmic moves and enchanting music, sample traditional Arabic street food and of course a Mojito, there’s even rides for the kids.